vitor-o-s/AED_1_2/README.md

 Repository to save codes that I made during my Computer Engineer graduate

-This code were made based on [Paulo Feofiloff](https://www.ime.usp.br/~pf/) site and my own others references as a Computer Engineer and Data Scientist student.
+This code were made based on [Paulo Feofiloff site](https://www.ime.usp.br/~pf/) and my own others references as a Computer Engineer and Data Scientist student.

 # Getting Started
+You'll need an IDE or a compiler.
+I tried not use ADT (abstract data type) to maintain the execution simple, but if preferer you can use.

 # List of Algorithms

-## Sort ALgorithms
+## Sort Algorithms

 * [QuickSort](https://github.com/vitor-o-s/AED_1_2/blob/master/quick_sort.c)
 * [MergeSort](https://github.com/vitor-o-s/AED_1_2/blob/master/mergesort.c)